Exodus-Privacy/exodus/README.md

 ## Step 9 - Start the εxodus worker
 The εxodus handle asynchronous tasks submitted by the front-end.
+You have to activate the virtual venv and `cd` into the same directory as `manage.py` file.
 ```
+source venv/bin/activate
+cd exodus
 export DJANGO_SETTINGS_MODULE=exodus.settings.dev; python manage.py celery worker -A exodus.core -l info
 ```
 Now, the εxodus worker is waiting for tasks.

 ## Step 10 - Start the εxodus front-end
+You have to activate the virtual venv and `cd` into the same directory as `manage.py` file.
 ```
+source venv/bin/activate
+cd exodus
 python manage.py runserver --settings=exodus.settings.dev
 ```
 Now browse [http://127.0.0.1:8000](http://127.0.0.1:8000)